futomi/html5-CC2650SensorTag.js/README.md

 ---------------------------------------
 ## <a name="Quick-Start"> Quick Start</a>

 This section shows how to use this JavaScript library.
-In this section, it is assumed that the HTML snippet below is written in your HTML:
+In this section, it is assumed that the HTML snippet below is written in your HTML file:

 ```HTML
 <button type="button" id="find-btn">Find your CC2650 SensorTag</button>